 - Stir to coat.
 Note: The vermicelli should not stick together.
 If it does, add a bit of rice powder.

 For the sauce, combine vegan fish sauce with lime juice, sugar, minced garlic, and chili if you want some heat.
 If you can’t find fish sauce, simply use soy sauce.

-Finally, it's time to assemble!
-Fill a plate with cooked broken rice and top with one piece of vegan "ribs", a few slices of tofu meatloaf, some of the vegan "pork" skin, and the vegetables.
+Finally, it’s time to assemble!
+Fill a plate with cooked broken rice and top with one piece of vegan “ribs”, a few slices of tofu meatloaf, some vegan “pork” skin, and vegetables.
 Pour in the sauce and enjoy!

-- I can't find TVP slices, can I use something else?
-Yes, you can use seitan, vegan chick'n, or your favorite meat substitute.
+Yes, you can use seitan, vegan chicken, or your favorite meat substitute.

-- Can I prepare this dish ahead of time?
-You can prepare the "pork" skin, tofu meatloaf, and char siu "ribs" up to 3 days ahead.
-For the vegan ribs, simply reheat in a skillet over medium-heat before serving.
+You can prepare the “pork” skin, tofu meatloaf, and char siu “ribs” up to 3 days ahead.
+For the vegan ribs, simply reheat them in a skillet over medium heat before serving.
 The rice is best cooked just before serving.